WASP logoWASP

 Checkride

-Students sit the FAA written exam and complete their checkride — earning their Private Pilot Certificate.
+Students sit the FAA written exam and take their checkride — the final step toward a Private Pilot Certificate.

 Meet this year's scholars.

-Fourteen students are currently working toward their Private Pilot Certificate, paired with experienced aviator mentors from across the Williamsburg community.
+Twelve students — plus one alternate — are currently working toward their Private Pilot Certificate, paired with experienced aviator mentors from across the Williamsburg community.

 Mentor: Ron Salyer